MtJakhar/MtJakhar/README.md

 👋 Hi there, I'm Muizz Jakhar!

-💼 I'm a [your job title], and you can find me on LinkedIn.
+💼 I'm a full-stack developer, and you can find me on LinkedIn.

 📚 I enjoy reading nonfiction books on history, geopolitics, and philosophy.
 Recently, I've also been exploring the sci-fi and fantasy genres.